Isle of Wight Guru

 For example:

-• I checked the cost of hiring a car from Enterprise in Newport on a Friday in August.
-The cheapest car was only about £23 for the day.
-The snag is that you have to return it by 5pm and that you need to pick it up and drop it off from Newport.
+• I checked the cost of hiring a car from Enterprise in Newport on a Friday in August 2025.
+The cheapest car was about £54 for the day.
+The snag is that you have to return it by 6pm and that you need to pick it up and drop it off from Newport.

-• The total cost would be about £52 which is likely to be cheaper than a return with a car and one passenger in August.
+• The total cost would be about £84, which may well be cheaper than a return with a car and one passenger in August.

 Of course, another factor is what is most convenient for you.
 Parking near the ferry terminal in Portsmouth is expensive.
 Advance booking with Your Parking Space or Just Park tends to be cheaper than just turning up and using a car park on the day.